Nambinina-H/Nambinina-H/README.md

 My name is Nambinina from Madagascar.
 Software engineer student enthusiast, believer in agile software development, team work and clean code.
 Always learning new things, ready for discussions and making new projects.

-- 🔭 I’m currently learning Java.
+- 🔭 I’m currently learning React.
 - 🎓 Studying software engineering at Ecole National d'Informatique, Fianarantsoa.
 - 🌱 I’m looking to collaborate on anything !
 - 💬 Ask me about anything.
 I am happy to help.